leg100/etok/docs/content/docs/reference/github_app.md

 The command also handles creating the app on Github.
 This is a necessary step prior to the deployment to the cluster, in order to configure the webhook on your Github account and to assign permissions to the app to access your repos.

 It'll create a secret named `creds` containing credentials for authenticating to Github.
-The presence of this secret is used to determine if the app has been createad or not.
+The presence of the secret determines whether the app has been created or not.
 So if you need to re-create the app, delete the secret and re-run the `github deploy` subcommand.

 The deployment runs in a dedicated namespace, set via the namespace flag `--namespace` flag.
 The default is `github`.

 ## Operation

-Each commit pushed to a repository triggers Etok runs.
-The app looks for workspaces connected to the repository and for each connected workspace it'll run `terraform init` followed by a `terraform plan`.
+Each commit pushed to a repository triggers a terraform plan.
+The app looks for workspaces connected to the repository and for each connected workspace it'll trigger a plan.

+{{< hint info >}}
+For a plan, Etok executes `terraform init` followed by `terraform plan`.
+{{< /hint >}}

 If you want to re-run a plan, click the `Plan` button.

 Should you want to apply the plan, click the `Apply` button, which will run `terraform apply` using the plan file produced from the plan.

+{{< hint info >}}
+For an apply, Etok executes `terraform init` followed by `terraform apply`.
+{{< /hint >}}

 ## Notation